 1. Stay informed of local events and international headlines.
 You can’t afford to ignore what is happening.
+Twitter is often the best source for up-to-the-minute news.
+Follow national and local news sources for this information.

-2. If you find out about a rabble-rousing group, you can get on their email list and / or follow them on Twitter and Facebook.
+2. If you find out about a rabble-rousing group, you can get on their email list and/or follow them on Twitter and Facebook.
 They will usually publicize their activities, giving you a heads up of where to NOT be.

 When it Actually Hits the Fan Around You

 3. Don’t assume that you will be singled out for protection by LEOs (Law Enforcement Officers).
 They will almost certainly have their hands full already.
+Civil unrest safety is your responsibility.

 4. Don’t expect sympathy just because you are caught in the middle – even if your kids are with you, even if you’re handicapped.